KrystofSuk/bi-pa1/README.md

 # BI-PA1
-This is my programs in C from PA1 course from my school.
+This is my programs in C from 2018/19 PA1 winter course from my school.
 It's not documented sorry :confused: but it could help someone who wants to have some inspiration for solving PA1 homeworks.

 I hope it will help others to succesfully complete this subject. :green_heart: